How Traction Control Systems Work

 If you have an older vehicle or have trouble with your stability feature, there are a few alternatives to traction control.
 Travel slowly on slippery roads or surfaces with less traction.
 Avoid tailgating and try to keep a fair distance between yourself and other vehicles.
 If you give yourself enough time, you can come to a stop smoother than you would at a faster speed.
 Keep an eye out for patches of ice during the winter if you can.
 Also, try to keep commutes to shorter distances and never leave on cruise control.

-Think you or someone you know is need of Behind the Wheel Training?
+Think you or someone you know is in need of Behind the Wheel Training?
 Training Wheels is a Longport driving school specializing in teaching new teen drivers how to stay safe on the road.
 For more information on our lessons, please click here.

 Copyright: lucadp / 123RF Stock Photo